dhughes/tiy-developer-designer-crashcourse/README.md

 **Core Concepts:**

-* More HTMLs
+* More HTML and CSS for the recipe detail page
+* Got the page set up and visually like I wanted it before worrying about interactivity.
+This is called a static prototype.
-* Basic JS to make client side interactive
+* At this point, add some javascript to make it interactive.
+* Made it so that more input fields can be added.

-## Implement Save Recipe
+## 7. Implement Save Recipe

 **Done By:**